 So that’s what I want to work on for the next seven years.
 I started this month as director of business development, tasked with brand partnerships.

 Brands on our platform reward people for shopping with them by depositing cash forward, instead of cash back, into their Acorns account.
-This is a unique way to reach new and lapsed customers and build a relationship with a millennial audience adept at tuning out traditional advertising.
+This is a unique way to reach new and lapsed customers and build a relationship with millennials adept at tuning out traditional advertising.
 Acorns charges the brand, and our shared customers get their investment frictionlessly.
 Everybody wins.

 My role at Acorns is comfortingly familiar in some ways and refreshingly new in others.
 I feel hokey calling it the proverbial dream job, but it does feel like all the experience and work over the last decade led me to this happy opportunity.
 I can’t think of another company in the world I would rather join.